 Fourth Course: The 50s American Kitchen

 The crawlspace dropped us into a vintage-looking pastel-colored kitchen.
-Immediately, you’ll know where you are, based on the furnitures and old-school kitchen equipments that can be found around the room.
+Immediately, you’ll know where you are, based on the furniture and old-school kitchen equipment that can be found around the room.

-This room is the typical kitchen in the 1950s in suburban America, when women were expected to spend most of their time in the kitchen, cooking for their working (and probably cheating) husband and take care of their children at home.
+This room is the typical kitchen in the 1950s in suburban America, when women were expected to spend most of their time in the kitchen, cooking for their working (and probably cheating) husbands and taking care of their children at home.

-The fourth course is one of the most memorable presentation to me.
-True to the decor of the kitchen, which was filled with cereal box resembling that of Kellog’s corn flakes, we were served a bowl of cereal and a bottle of milk.
-On a second glance, you’ll notice they’re not actually cereal and milk, the dish is actually a savory dish – it’s a take on chicken pot pie!
+The fourth course is one of the most memorable presentations to me.
+True to the decor of the kitchen, which was filled with cereal boxes resembling that of Kellog’s cornflakes, we were served a bowl of cereal and a bottle of milk.
+On a second glance, you’ll notice they’re not actually cereal and milk, the dish is a savory dish – it’s a take on chicken pot pie!

 Mama’s Famous Chicken Pot Pie, to be exact.
-The “milk” is white soup made of mushroom and corn milk, and underneath the cereal bits, there are grilled chicken, cauliflower puree and frozen vegetables typically found in the freezer of an american household.
+The “milk” is a white soup made of mushroom and corn milk, and underneath the cereal bits, there are grilled chicken, cauliflower puree, and frozen vegetables typically found in the freezer of an American household.

-And typical to how you would probably had your cereals when you were young, the meal was served using plastic utensils and plastic cereal bowl (but these seems to be durable plastic, not the single-use kind!)
+Typical to how you would probably had your cereals when you were young, the meal was served using plastic utensils and plastic cereal bowl (but these seem to be durable plastic, not the single-use kind!)

 There was a bit of a pause after the end of our meal here, and we were left to explore the room.
-We took the liberty pushing nearly everything in the room to find our next exit, but failed to find a way out.
+We took the liberty of pushing nearly everything in the room to find our next exit but failed to find a way out.

-Finally, we were ushered to our next room… I will not reveal HOW we get there, but we were required to crouch down and do a short crab walk.
+Finally, we were ushered to our next room… I will not reveal HOW we got there, but we were required to crouch down and do a short crab walk.

 Fifth Course: The Wizard Room